In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

 If you're interested, you can check out the gear I use to create my vlogs and videos -

-Read this post to learn how to use vlogging and where to get content to promote and grow your blog.
+Read this post to learn how to use vlogging and get content to promote and grow your blog.

 All you have to do is create a blog post outlining the contest rules.
 Mention what the prize will be and what your readers have to do to be in with a chance to win.

-A great tactic to use is to ask participants to either follow you on the social media platform of your choice or to subscribe to your email newsletter to enter.
+A great tactic to use is to ask participants to either follow you on your choice's social media platform or to subscribe to your email newsletter to enter.

 Of course, if you're using a contest to grow your email list, just make sure you are clear on privacy and what kind of emails they will receive in the future, and that your opt-in forms are GDPR friendly.